Broccoli Ham Quiche

 This pie is ready to slice and serve with your favorite side dish like salad or fruit.
 It stands alone as a meal for breakfast, brunch, lunch, dinner or late-night snack or can be used in smaller portions as an appetizer.

-Here's hoping you'll give this recipe a try to let me know how you liked your own version of ingredients.
+Here's hoping you'll give this recipe a try.
+Kindly let me know how you liked your own version of ingredients.
 Thanks for stopping in to take a look.

 Broccoli Cheese Quiche Without Meat